-President Kenneth Kaunda of Zambia, heading a 30-man Organisation of African Unity Mission, arrived in Bonn, West Germany on Thursday (October 15).
+Background: President Kenneth Kaunda of Zambia, heading a 30-man Organisation of African Unity Mission, arrived in Bonn, West Germany on Thursday (October 15).
 They were welcomed by West German Chancellor, willy Brandt.

 The President and members of the mission had arrived from Rome where they began their task of dissuading western nations from supporting white-ruled minority regimes in Southern Africa.

 However, before leaving Lusaka, president Kaunda told a press conference that the Rome part of the trip did not come under the auspices of the mission.
 Italy recently withdrew financial support from the Cabora Bassa Dam project in Mozambique, largely because of Zambian pressure.